gilmaimon/Arduino-CloudStorage/README.md

 * You must have an instance of [CloudStorage Server](https://github.com/gilmaimon/CloudStorage-Server) running.
 * You must have valid `username` and `password` (on your CloudStorage Server)

+*As of 18.12.2018, you could use my public instance as server (As `BASE_URL`): http://cloudstorage.gilmaimon.xyz* *You can [Click Here](http://cloudstorage.gilmaimon.xyz/user/register) to register a new user on that server.*
+**NOTE**:
+* This server will not stay alive forever.
+* IP and/or Port might change, take that into considiration.
+* Please, don't abuse bandwith/storage (IP will be blocked and/or server will be taken down)

 # Known Issues
 * Bad error reporting and handling
 * No explanation on setting up a server.